reposilite-playground/exposed-upsert/README.md

 After 4 years, maintainers still didn't provide a solution, so here's a straightforward alternative.

 * Implements all dialects that support native upsert possibilities
-* Tested against real databased through dedicated Docker containers provided by [Testcontainers](https://www.testcontainers.org/)
+* Tested against real databases through dedicated Docker containers provided by [Testcontainers](https://www.testcontainers.org/)
 * Licensed to public domain, you can do whatever you want with sources in this repository

 ### Coverage